Long Term Care

-The Programs and Services team provides cultural specific recreation and leisure services to our 228 licensed long-term care beds.
+At Copernicus Lodge, the Programs and Services team provides cultural specifics recreation and leisure services in our 228 license beds Long-Term Care Home.

-Our resident home provides many Polish events and group activities such as board games, musical entertainment, the celebration of Copernicus’s Birthday, spiritual groups, monthly birthday celebrations, special events, and much more.
-We go on seasonal outings including a Christmas tour, and offer indoor and outdoor activities in our two large courtyards that are not only beautiful to view but accessible to everyone.
+Our resident home provides rich Polish events and many different group activities such as board games, musical entertainment, the celebration of Copernicus’ birthday, spiritual groups, monthly birthday celebrations, special events, and much more.
+We go on seasonal outings and also on a Christmas tour.
+We also offer indoor and outdoor activities as we have two large courtyards that are not only beautiful to view but accessible to everyone.

 Our vision is to create an environment where people with dementia can achieve success and have the opportunity to live each day with meaning and purpose.

 Montessori Methods: The Activation Therapy Assistants have been trained in Montessori Methods.
 Montessori Way is an innovative approach to working with older adults with cognitive and physical impairments through 1:1 visits, as well as small group activities with the residents.
-Research has provided clear evidence of increased levels of engagement and participation in activities when Montessori methods are implemented with persons with dementia.
+Research has provided clear evidence of increased levels of engagement and participation in activities when Montessori methods are implemented with persons with dementia to be effective.

 Snoezelen: Our Home has a Snoezelen room in which Activation Therapy Assistants utilize various multi-sensory equipment and resources when providing residents 1:1 and small group activities.
 These interventions can either promote relaxation, help reduce agitation or anxiety and provide engagement in their environment.

-Art Therapy: Offer residents a forum to engage in past interests and passions—the Therapist work with residents to seek out opportunities to practice and promote art therapy in their home.
+Art Therapy: This program offer residents a forum to engage in past interests and passions—the Therapist work with residents to seek out opportunities to practice and promote art therapy in their home.